icons8/lunacy-docs/docs/tools.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/tools-pentool2placholder.png" height="auto"><source src="/public/tools-pentool2.mp4" type="video/mp4"></video>

 Don't worry if the resulting shape is not exactly what you wanted.
-You can always refine it by modifying curves and straight lines, moving points, adding new or deleting unnecessary ones.
+You can always refine it by modifying curves and straight lines, moving points, adding new points or deleting unnecessary ones.

 For this: